bnaucler/ql/README.md

 The `-u` flag needs to be used at first launch.

 ## CLI tool usage
 The repo includes a simple CLI client `qlcli.py` if you prefer communicating with ql through the terminal.
 Or just download the script and connect to a remote instance.
-Make sure to edit the `ENDPOINT` const first, to set remote host address.
+Make sure to edit the `ENDPOINT` const to set remote host address.
 Per default it points to `localhost:9955`.

 Output of `bin/qlcli.py -h`:
 ```